 Hi!
 My name is Kat.
 It’s lovely to meet you!

-I believe in brides and grooms being unashamedly themselves on their wedding day.
+I believe in couples being unashamedly themselves on their wedding day.
 I believe in standing out and being happy to be seen as weird.
-I live in my dream renovation project in Reading with my husband, two Maine Coons and our secret pet unicorn.
+I believe in rainbow hair, sparkly manicures and always being the brightest in the room.
+I live in my dream renovation project in Reading with my husband, two enormous Maine Coons and our secret pet unicorn.

 I hope you enjoy my blog.
 Below are some of the questions I get asked the most often.